Home / Issues /

 “Medicare and Social Security are two of the most important federal programs.
 We must look for honest and direct ways to protect benefits for those currently receiving them, for baby boomers, and for future generations to come without bankrupting the country in the process.”

 Social Security touches the lives of virtually every American.
 However, this important program will experience financial difficulty in coming years.
 While people are living longer, that also means they are receiving benefits for a longer time than ever before.
 We are also having fewer children, so there are fewer people paying the taxes necessary to fund the benefits.
-And in 2010 the baby boom generation will begin to retire, resulting in more people receiving Social Security benefits than ever before.
+And in 2010, the baby boom generation began to retire, resulting in more people receiving Social Security benefits than ever before.

 Social Security Cost-of-Living Adjustment (COLA)